The 7 Best Apple Orchards in Georgia! By

 5. Red Apple Barn, Ellijay, GA

 Dedicated to everything apples from August through October, Red Apple Barn hosts u-pick events the whole family will love.
-You can tour the farm, enjoy a tractor ride, settle down for a picnic, and enjoy the play area- all for just $7.
+You can tour the farm, enjoy a tractor ride, settle down for a picnic, and enjoy the play area.

 Guests get the best of both worlds here—pick your own basket of apples from the orchard or purchase some apples that someone else has already done the hard work for.
 While you’re here, you can pick up some delicious apple cider, pies, jams, and honey from the country store.